 I recall coming into an investigation at a very late stage, where the legal team had focused its attention on the emails of and interviews with a broad set of senior and middle managers in response to a sanctions breach allegation.
 Despite consuming a whole lot of time and resources, progress was slow.
 The case turned on a redirected focus over two small departments’ activities in a subsidiary in Eastern Europe – the IT team and the finance function, following our assessment.

 Appraisal of the commercial imperatives for different actors in the purchase or sales cycle

 Businesses buy things and sell things.
 Those involved are subject to fundamental commercial obligations.
 When the stated purpose of a company is being subverted, at the front or the back door, a glitch in these rules will occur.

-On one level, it is helpful to validate what 'normal' looks like in a particular business environment – something that will differ from one organisation to another.
+On one level, it is helpful to validate what ‘normal’ looks like in a particular business environment – something that will differ from one organisation to another.
 It is also important in order to challenge the perpetrators.
-Those that have committed crimes will try to convince others that there is nothing to see.
-They will likely have a well-practised rationale, answers and explanations which are used to hold those investigating them at arm's length.
+Those who have committed crimes will try to convince others that there is nothing to see.
+They will likely have a well-practised rationale, answers and explanations that are used to hold those investigating them at arm’s length.
 It is much more difficult to put a forensic accountant off the scent.

 Mining all information sources simultaneously

 In the large 1990s financial scandals, such as PolyPeck, BCCI and Barings, you would have been likely to come across financial auditors acting with a sceptical mindset in the pursuit of unpicking what had happened.
 The same games continue at companies around the world decades later, but the volumes of information and data have exploded, and so the rules of the game have changed for the professionals who must deal with them.
 Today, investigators look to multiple information sources and the importance of this cannot be overemphasised.